octokit/plugin-rest-endpoint-methods.js/docs/repos/createDispatchEvent.md

 </td></tr>
 <tr><td>client_payload</td><td>no</td><td>

 JSON payload with extra information about the webhook event that your action or workflow may use.
-The maximum number of top-level properties is 10.

 </td></tr>
 <tr><td>client_payload.*</td><td>no</td><td>